From condos to hotels and even unconventional mosques, these buildings in Singapore boast impressive architecture.

 The Colonnade, 82 Grange Road, Singapore 249587

 Formerly known as the Tao Nan School, which was built in 1912, this Armenian street building later became the Asian Civilisation Museums (ACM).
-But it was further redeveloped to the Peranakan Museum in 2008 as an extension of the popular Peranakan exhibition at ACM.
+But it was further redeveloped into the Peranakan Museum in 2008 as an extension of the popular Peranakan exhibition at ACM.
 We can’t get enough of its classic colonial-style exterior!
-It may be temporarily closed for a revamp, but the building still shines with its eye-catching facade – walking down its street in Singapore is always a treat.
+Walking down its street in Singapore is always a treat, with the building shining with its eye-catching facade.

 Peranakan Museum, 39 Armenian Street, Singapore 179941